You have probably asked, “what can I do instead of lunges that won’t hurt my knees?”

 3. Single-Leg Press

+The single-leg press is an alternative lunge that helps you build massive lower body strength while protecting your knees.
+Leg press works the quads, hamstrings, and glutes unilaterally, so you can’t favor your dominant leg.
 Single-leg presses don’t require as much stability as lunges, so it is easier to control the movement.
-You can choose your foot placement and range of motion to keep pressure out of the knee.
+You can choose your foot placement and range of motion to keep pressure off the knee.

 - Position yourself in the leg press machine with feet hip-width apart.